-Despite being composed of the same elements, glass and concrete appear as conflicting materials.
+"Despite being composed of the same elements, glass and concrete appear as conflicting materials.
 With unclear borders and internal dimension, glass reflects ambiguity and intangibility.
 In sharp contrast, concrete is brutally physical; the word itself is used to describe absolutes and certainties.
 Both materials have strong social, cultural and polarised connotations; from the sumptuous history of Venetian glass to the Utopian concrete of post-war Brutalism.
 The use of glass in my work draws inspiration from the ancient Venetian glassblowing technique, murrine; where each rod or thread of glass is individually pulled by hand from a furnace.
 The glass is then arranged into a sequential structure and cast within concrete or precious metal, which binds them as one object.
 I’m interested in applying these traditional skills in alternative directions.” - Harry Morgan, 2017.

-Harry Morgan's work will feature in a group exhibition in September 2019 - Convergence.
+Harry Morgan's work featured in a group exhibition in September 2019 - Convergence.